memosasoft/fake-news-detector/README.md

 If we can verify the source we are on the right track for building a fake news detector.

-**SPAM FILTER - FRENDLY LISTS - BLACKLISTES - URL LISTS - CONCEPTS
-LIST - STOPLIST - MOST TRUSTED URL LIST - TOP-DOMAINs LIST**
+**SPAM FILTER - FRIENDLY LISTS - BLACKLISTED URL LIST - URL DOMAIN LISTS - CONCEPTS AND CATEGORIES LIST - STOPLIST - MOST TRUSTED URL LIST - TOP-DOMAINs LIST**

-**Some exemples of wath is possible**
+**Some examples of wath is possible**
 Just to give you an exemple:

 - A high score on a spam filter can give us clues on the quality of a source.

-- A blacklisted site sould no be trusted with a news feed.
+- A blacklisted site should not be trusted with a news feed.

-- A pre-authgorize domain list could help qualify good source for news events on the Net.
+- A pre-authorize domain list could help qualify good sources for news events on the Net.

 TESTING, TESTING and more TESTING